LearnDSML/blog/_posts/2020-06-12-Clustering-Explained.md

 ### Clustering Performance Evaluation

 There are various functions with the help of which we can evaluate the performance of clustering algorithms.
-Following are some important and mostly used functions given by the Scikit-learn for evaluating clustering performance −
+Following are some important and mostly used functions for evaluating clustering performance −

 #### Adjusted Rand Index
 Rand Index is a function that computes a similarity measure between two clustering.
 For this computation rand index considers all pairs of samples and counting pairs that are assigned in the similar or different clusters in the predicted and true clustering.
 Afterwards, the raw Rand Index score is ‘adjusted for chance’ into the Adjusted Rand Index score by using the following formula −